lame-impala/params_ready/README.md

 Both methods to define mapping presented here are equally powerful but they are different in two important aspects.
-When using the `#map` method, we need to define mapping for all of the children of the hash parameter, even for those where no remapping actually happens, otherwise these children won’t receive no data at all.
+When using the `#map` method, we need to define mapping for all of the children of the struct parameter, even for those where no remapping actually happens, otherwise these children won’t receive no data at all.
 Also, of all formats predefined in this library, the `#map` method only works with `:json`.
 On the other hand, the `#map` method seems to produce somewhat clearer code if the